15th January 2021

 This passes liability to the director(s) who sanctioned payment.
-Directors may then become liable, not only for repaying their own unlawful dividends, but also for those distributed to shareholders.
+Directors may then become liable, not only for repaying their own unlawful dividends, but also for those distributed to other shareholders.

 If you’re worried about a dividend payment that may be regarded as unlawful, Real Business Rescue can help.
 Our licensed insolvency practitioners have extensive experience and can advise on your exposure to risk.
-We work from 55 offices nationwide, and will arrange a free same-day meeting to discuss your situation.
+We work from over 100 offices nationwide, and will arrange a free same-day meeting to discuss your situation.